Today’s Statistics-how effective are they?

 Tobacco Harm Reduction (up to 60% greater than NRT’s)

 It’s ironic let alone illogical, that here in Australia, the two most successful methods of quitting smoking are over regulated or banned.
-I am pro vaping and pro Snus as I’m pragmatic besides, numbers don’t lie.
-The extraordinary success rates are all too frequently disregarded and stem from a progressive political agenda, and or a desire to project an acceptable social and moral rhetoric.
+I am pro vaping and pro Snus, as I’m also pragmatic, besides, numbers don’t lie.

 - Smoking Kills or significantly reduces one’s health.